 Find & Apply For Maintenance / Service Supervisor Jobs In Leake, Mississippi

-Maintenance/Service Supervisor jobs in Leake, Mississippi involve overseeing maintenance staff, scheduling repairs, and ensuring compliance with safety regulations.
-Responsibilities include coordinating equipment inspections, managing inventory, and training new employees.
-Successful candidates possess strong leadership skills, excellent problem-solving abilities, and a background in maintenance or related field.
+Maintenance / Service Supervisor jobs in Leake, Mississippi involve overseeing maintenance activities, coordinating service schedules, and managing a team of technicians.
+Responsibilities include ensuring equipment is functioning properly, monitoring inventory levels, and adhering to safety regulations.
+Successful candidates possess strong organizational skills, technical knowledge, and leadership abilities.
 Below you can find different Maintenance / Service Supervisor positions in Leake, Mississippi.

 Jobs in Leake